ETS2LA/Euro-Truck-Simulator-2-Lane-Assist/README.md

 ---

 > [!WARNING]
 > Information below this line is meant for **developers**.
-If you're a normal user then please use the information above.
+If you're a "normal" user then please use the information above.

 ### Building the Project
-First download .NET 10 from Microsoft.
+Download .NET 10 from Microsoft.
 You can find that [here](https://dotnet.microsoft.com/en-us/download/dotnet/10.0).
 You'll also have to install [Bun](https://bun.sh/).

 Now clone the repository and open the solution file in your preferred IDE.
 We recommend [VSCode](https://code.visualstudio.com).
-Any code editor should work, but the project comes prepackaged with VSCode tasks.
+Any code editor should work, but the project comes prepackaged with VSCode tasks for Windows and Linux.
 You should also download the `C# Dev Kit` extension, other IDEs should have their own equivalent extensions.

-Before you can run ETS2LA, you'll have to install the required npm packages.
-Open a terminal in `ETS2LA.UI` and run `bun install`.
-This will install all the required UI packages.
-Note that ETS2LA will use `bun` to build tailwind each time it's built, so make sure you have it installed (or change the .csproj file to use `npm` instead).
+Before you can run ETS2LA, you'll need to make sure you have all the required dotnet tools installed.
+To install them, just run `dotnet restore` and `dotnet tool restore` in the **root** of the repository.

-Building depends on your IDE.
-On ETS2LA you just press `F5`.
+Building (and running) depends on your IDE.
+If you're using VSCode, you just press `F5`.

+### Testing Translations
+Weblate will commit translations every so often, usually within a few hours.
+However if you want to test your translations immediately, you can:
+1. Click your language
+2. At the top, click `Files`, then `Download original translation files as ZIP file`
+3. Copy `ets2la/ets2la/ETS2LA.Translations/Localization/lang_code.po` into your local `ETS2LA.Translations/Localization/lang_code.po` folder.
+4. Build ETS2LA, your new translations will be included.

+You can also directly edit the translations files in `ETS2LA.Translations/Localization/`. **However**, do not upload those back to weblate.
+You can edit the files, and then in weblate edit the text manually.
+Uploading translation files can (and will) break credits as well as cause the loss of some translations.

 ### Contributing
 Please read CONTRIBUTING.md for guidelines.
 We welcome all contributions, but please make sure to follow our guidelines to ensure a smooth review process.
 If you have any questions, feel free to ask in our Discord server. (https://ets2la.com/discord)